 The DLC (Data Link Connector or Diagnostic Link Connector) is the standardized 16-cavity connector where diagnostic scan tools interface with the vehicle's on-board computer.
 The DLC is usually located 12 inches from the center of the instrument panel (dash), under or around the driver's side for most vehicles.
 If Data Link Connector is not located under dashboard, a label should be there telling location.
-For some Asian and European vehicles, the DLC is located behind the ashtray and the ashtray must be removed to access the connector.
-If the DLC cannot be found, refer to the vehicle's refer to the vehicle's the location service manual for
+For some Asian and European vehicles, the DLC is located behind the ashtray and the ashtray must be removed to access the DLC cannot be the vehicle's for the location.